Wixel/GUMP/README.markdown

 *A BOOLEAN* value of TRUE if the validation was successful.

-`GUMP::filter()` returns the exact array structure that was parsed as the `$input` parameter, the only difference would be the filtered data.
+`filter()` returns the exact array structure that was parsed as the `$input` parameter, the only difference would be the filtered data.

 Available Validators